influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 All messages consists of a 4-byte header containing the _message type_ in the 3rd byte and a message specific body.
-To parse those messages you can use the following configuration
+To parse those messages you can use the following configuration:

 ```toml
 [[inputs.file]]